Mobile technology: 5G networking

 Since 5G is a relatively new type of service, only phones which are newly released or are upcoming can support 5G service.
 Some of these phones include the iPhone 12/13; select Samsung devices such as the S21 series, Note series, Flip/Fold series, A series; Google Pixel 4a/5; and a few more devices from other manufacturers.
 The first ever 5G smartphone, the Samsung Galaxy S20, was released by Samsung in March 2020.
 Following the release of Samsung's S20 series, Apple was able to integrate 5G compatibility into their iPhone 12s, which was released in fall 2020.
 These 5G phones were able to harness the power of 5G capability and gave consumers access to speeds that were rapid enough for high demand streaming and gaming.
 Another type of cellular device that is being utilized is the 5G hotspot.
 For people who have a device that is only WiFi-capable, these 5G hotspots would provide strong performance when they don't have access to home Wi-Fi.

-Private 5G networks are also growing immensely among businesses.
-5G can help businesses keep up with the growing networking demands of newer technologies such as AI, machine learning, AR, as well as just regular operations.
-As stated by Verizon, a private 5G network allows large enterprise and public sector customers to bring a custom-tailored 5G experience to indoor or outdoor facilities where high-speed, high-capacity, low-latency connectivity is crucial.
-Having the access to such high performing networks opens the door to many opportunities for different companies.
-Being able to connect vast amounts of devices to a reliable and powerful network will be crucial for companies and their technologies moving forward.